zdeane98/zdeane98.github.io/source/Index.md

     <p>Hi!
 My name is Zachary Deane.
 I am studying Cybersecurity at Saint Leo University.
 In my free time
       I enjoy playing video games, watching anime, and watching sports.
 I am usually pretty dominant in fantasy sports as I have many league championships under my belt.
 This year isn't looking great for me though!
-My favorite sports team is any team from Boston as I was born and raised in Massachussetts.
+My favorite sports team is any team from Boston as I was born and raised in Massachusetts.
 My family likes to say that Tom Brady followed us to Tampa.
       My favorite anime is One Piece, if you also like One Piece please talk to me about it (I have some interesting theories).
 My favorite game changes with the wind.
 If you can find my steam profile in the large pool of "Zach" searches then please check out what I play.
       Below there should be some pictures, if you are curious the glorious cat is named Papillon and the gorgeous German Shepherd is named Suki.